 I, like many other IT services businesses (maybe yours too?), struggled to attract customers consistently every month.

 To add to this, I had no bargaining power.
 To keep revenue coming in the door and my business afloat, I would accept almost any requirements or terms a client would throw in front of me.
-I was afterall desperate for new business and potential customers could sense this and use it to their advantage, increasing the scope of the project and reducing the contract size - a bad position for any services company to be in.
+I was afterall desperate for new business and potential customers could sense this and use it to their advantage, increasing the scope of the project and reducing the contract size - a suboptimal position for any services company to be in.

 Professionally, it was the worst year of my life.
 I was working so hard that I isolated and alienated myself off from my close family and life-long friends.
 In the end, I threw in the towel.
 I was completely dejected and my confidence was at an all time low.
-I took a basic IT job in an Ad Tech company to try and get my life back on track and to rekindle some of my relationships and enjoy some of the hobbies I love to pursue.
+I took a basic IT job to try and get my life back on track and to rekindle some of my relationships and enjoy some of the hobbies I love to pursue.

 I needed to get answers…

-During my break from the entrepreneurial world, I was committed to understanding what went wrong with my business and dedicate myself to ensure that it never happened again.
+During my break from the entrepreneurial world, I was committed to understanding what went wrong with my business and dedicated myself to ensure that it never happened again.
 I read over one hundred of the best selling books on sales, marketing, branding, copywriting, psychology - you name it.
 I sought expert mentorship and I paid for tons of online courses and programmes too.

-Looking back, I did a lot of things wrong but the main thing that prevented my business from growing and is still to this day, preventing thousands of IT services provider around the world from growing their business, is their inability to consistently and efficiently attract a steady stream of new potential customers into their business who have a need for their specialist IT services, whether it be custom software, managed services or technical consulting.
+Looking back, I did a lot of things wrong but the main thing that prevented my business from growing and is still to this day, preventing thousands of IT service providers around the world from growing their business, is their inability to consistently and efficiently attract a steady stream of new potential customers into their business who have a need for their specialist IT services, whether it be custom software, managed services or technical consulting.